-Quality First Teaching Using the expertise and skills of our teaching staff is important and highly significant in closing the gap between PP and non-PP children.
+Quality First Teaching Using the expertise and skills of our teaching staff is important and highly significant in narrowing the gap between PP and non-PP children.
 To help reduce the gap we have implemented many strategies in English and Maths, strategies that teachers have been trained in and this knowledge can be used for direct teaching and intervention group for all children, but, in particular, our PP children.
 All Teaching Assistant Support Having support in the class for academic, behavioural or social and emotional reasons has a positive impact on children's learning.
 Therefore, we ensure each class has at least 1 teaching assistant for support.
-All Moderation of Writing and networking Partnership with Outwood English Hub to be established Writing moderation (internal and external) to be conducted minimum termly to ensure consistency, triangulation and effectiveness across the school Networking with local schools is utilised to moderate writing effectively throughout the year, building a consistent picture of standards and where can be targeted for improvement Little Wandle Training for relevant staff and intervention groups in KS2 2, 4 Staff Meeting Time allocate for specific PP targets Monitoring of PP targets and spending needs to be reviewed and evaluated.
-Therefore, an action Plan will be created to work alongside the Strategy Statements.
-This will be shared with staff Targets and deadlines and actions reviewed Allocated Staff Time Pupil Premium Progress Meetings will be held termly to review the support the children are receiving and the impact that it has All Maths Working Group As the data above indicates, there are some significant gaps between PP and non-PP children.
+All Little Wandle Training for staff, as required Previous phonics results suggested the need for a rigorous approach to the teaching of phonics in school, to support children not only in their reading, but in their writing too: Our Phonics results from 22/23 were 26% down on national average 27% of our PP children passed their Phonics screening.
+This presented a gap of 26% between PP children and non-PP children.
+Evidence will be in the form of: Regular meetings for continued staff training carried out by HG Collaborative work with the Outwood Hub- lesson observations and feedback Resources expenditure Little Wandle Programme Costs Allocated Staff Time 2 and 4 Moderation of Writing and networking Partnership with Outwood English Hub to be established Writing moderation (internal and external) to be conducted minimum termly to ensure consistency, triangulation and effectiveness across the school Networking with local schools is utilised to moderate writing effectively throughout the year, building a consistent picture of standards and where can be targeted for improvement 2, 4 Staff Meeting Time allocate for specific PP targets Monitoring of PP targets and spending needs to be reviewed and evaluated.
+Therefore, an action Plan will be created to work alongside the Strategy All

+Statements.
+This will be shared with staff Targets and deadlines and actions reviewed Allocated Staff Time Pupil Premium Progress Meetings will be held termly to review the support the children are receiving and the impact that it has Maths Working Group As the data above indicates, there are some significant gaps between PP and non-PP children.
 Therefore, new strategies in the approach to quality first teaching needs to be implemented throughout school.
 This includes counting time, Monday Maths and arithmetic lessons.
-Evidence: 3

-Meeting allocated on staff meeting overviews Information shared with staff Team Action Plan for maths and the monitoring and review of these actions Allocated Staff Time Book Scrutiny evidence Lesson observations Environment Walks
+Evidence: Meeting allocated on staff meeting overviews Information shared with staff Team Action Plan for maths and the monitoring and review of these actions Allocated Staff Time Book Scrutiny evidence Lesson observations Environment Walks 3